Turnkey-Corrections/UWRF_CIDS431_2025/README.md

 ### Configure Your Student Name

-Since everyone shares the same AWS account, each student's resources are prefixed with their name to keep them separate. **You must configure this before deploying.**
+Your resources are prefixed with your name to make them easily identifiable. **You must configure this before deploying.**

 #### Step 1: Edit cdk.json